CodingAvenue/codestop-course-db-in-php/content/PreparedStatement/PreparedStatement.q.md

 - These are values in the SQL statement.

-- These are named placeholders that locates the values in the SQL statement.
+- These are named placeholders that locate the values in the SQL statement.

-- These are named placeholders that substitutes the values in the SQL statement.
+- These are named placeholders that substitute the values in the SQL statement.

-- These are positional placeholders that replaces the values in the SQL statement.
+- These are positional placeholders that replace the values in the SQL statement.

-- These are positional placeholders that substitutes the parameters in the SQL statement.
+- These are positional placeholders that substitute the parameters in the SQL statement.

 /// type=MS, answer=[2,3,4,5]